wdd2007/hot/opentsdb.rst

 - column qualifier

 ::

+  time delta in seconds offset base timestamp

   t:[time delta] [value type] [reserved]
     ------------ ------------ ----------
     12b          1b           3b

   value type can only be float or int

+  value is 8 bytes

 Usage